-While I was at Lowe’s picking up replacement lumber after our incident, I learned a couple interesting things that were too good not to share, and decided to spill my secrets and advice.
+On a recent trip to Lowe’s, I learned a couple interesting things that were too good not to share, so in today’s post I’ve gathered up my best secrets and advice.

 These are things I wish I would have known years ago—they would have saved me so much time, money, and headaches!
 Now you can learn from my mistakes.

 I’m at Lowe’s more than any other place (besides my own home).
 No joke.
 So after years of marching up and down the aisles and who knows how many thousands of $$ spent, I’ve collected some important pieces of information that I think everyone should be armed with before they go for a lumber run.

 Keep in mind that a couple of these may not be applicable to all stores—make sure to double check locally first!

 This may be common knowledge for many of you, but walking into the board aisle can be overwhelming at first.
 So many boards, so many sizes, so many kinds of wood!
 Here’s the deal: the “whitewood” boards are the cheapest, and what I use for probably 80% of my projects.
 In my Lowe’s they take up one entire side of an aisle in all different sizes, from 2″ wide in the front up to 12″ wide in the back, in varying lengths up to 12 feet.

 On the other side of the aisle you have the higher quality (i.e. oak and poplar) boards.
 They come in the same sizes as the whitewood, but most do not have knots/ragged edges, and most importantly—they are reasonably straight.
 9 times out of 10, the pine (whitewood) will have some bowing and/or curving in it.
 I always set my piece on the ground and hold it up to a flat surface to gauge the straightness.
 Sometimes it takes a lot of sorting to find a good one.
 For some smaller projects this won’t matter, but for important things like building furniture, unless you want it to be rustic looking, buy the more expensive wood.